-57 JWPs have been flexible documents, with relevant indicators being maintained in subsequent JWPs and new ones defined as new areas of work emerge.
-Hence, not all indicators were developed at the beginning of the PFSD and not all continued to be tracked throughout its implementation.
-Once no further activities related to an indicator are planned, the indicator is discontinued or 'put on hold'.
+58 JWPs have been flexible documents with relevant indicators being maintained in subsequent JWPs and new ones defined as new areas of work emerge.
+Hence, not all indicators were developed at the beginning of the PFSD and not all continued to be tracked throughout the implementation of the PFSD.
+Once no further activities related to an indicator are planned, the indicator is discontinued or "put on hold".